Ontario Immigrant Nominee Program: Who can apply

 To comply with these exclusions, individual investors seeking nomination need to meet added eligibility requirements (please see section called Eligibility Criteria for Individual Investors)

 Investment Nominee Position Guidelines

-Investment Nominee Positions being considered for approval by Opportunities Ontario must:
+Investment Nominee Positions being considered for approval by Ontario Immigrant Nominee Program must:

 - Be necessary for the long-term success of the investment.